 Creating a plugin¶

-We have an example plugin in sqlfluff/plugins/sqlfluff-plugin-example which you can use as a template.
+We have an example plugin in sqlfluff/plugins/sqlfluff-plugin-example which you can use as a template for rules, or the sqlfluff/plugins/sqlfluff-templater-dbt which you can use as a template for templater plugins.

 Few things to note about plugins:¶

-Right now, only Rules can be added through plugins.
-Each plugin can implement multiple Rules.
+Currently, only Rules and Templaters can be added through plugins.
+Over time we expect more elements of SQLFluff will be extensible with plugins.
+Each plugin can implement multiple Rules or Templaters.

-The name of a plugin should start with “sqlfluff-plugin” to be valid.
+We recomment that the name of a plugin should start with “sqlfluff-” to be clear on the purpose of your plugin.

 A plugin may need to include a default configuration if its rules are configurable: use plugin default configurations only for that reason!
 We advise against overwriting core configurations by using a default plugin configuration, as there is no mechanism in place to enforce precendence between the core library configs and plugin configs, and multiple plugins could clash.